Chemsmith/terraform-provider-utils/docs/functions/yaml_validate.md

 1. `input` (String) A YAML string to be validated.
 1. `schema` (String) The JSON schema to validate the yaml against.

+## Return Value

+`yaml_validate` will return the YAML string if validation is successful.